mathkimchi/singularity/DEVLOG.md

 and it just results in a slightly thinner block.

 I'll add mode switching and then change the cursor appearance based on the mode.

+The ui_element.rs is kind of a mess, so I'm going to make the CharGrid stuff its own file.